acenet-arc/fortran_oop_as_a_second_language/_episodes/modules.md

 Modules allow procedures (functions and subroutines) and variables to be grouped together as well as some other constructs we will talk about later.

-A module is declared as
+A module is declared as shown below.

 ~~~
 modules <module name>